-This living Christmas tree in a decorative container is a wonderfully festive accent for your holiday decorating.
-The tree is rooted in soil and shipped in a decorative 1-gallon metal container.
-The metal container is lined with a red ribbon and has a festive metal tag.
+This living Christmas tree with a decorative burlap wrap is a wonderfully festive accent for your holiday decorating.
+The tree is rooted in soil and shipped with a decorative burlap wrap and red bow.

 Use it on patios to frame an entrance or bring it inside to flank your fireplace.
 Add lights or small decorations to complete the look and compliment your existing decor.
-After the holidays have ended, take your living Christmas tree and plant it in your landscape.
+After the holidays, take your living Christmas tree and plant it in your landscape.

 A true landscaping treasure, the Dwarf Alberta Spruce Tree is a reliable evergreen landscape fixture that never fails to provide a classic touch all year long.
 Dense needle foliage is soft to the touch with an eye-catching blueish-green tint.
 Additionally, this conifer features a naturally pyramidal growth habit, with very little, if any, pruning needed to maintain its form.
 It naturally maxes out at around 6-8′ H 4-5′ W.

-A slow-growing nature makes trimming infrequent and means that this plant is ideal for topiaries and container garden specimens.
+A slow-growing nature makes trimming infrequent, which means this plant is ideal for topiaries and container garden specimens.

 Expect birds to find shelter and places to raise their young in these beauties.